eri-prado/aluraflix/README.md

 # aluraflix
- Add movies to the catalog.
+Add movies to the catalog, developed with HTML, CSS and JavaScript.